 As described in ETSI GS ZSM012 clause A.3 and clause 4.2 after an ML Model is trained, validation is done to ensure the training process is completed successfully.
 The validation of a ML model is done to check whether the ML model has achieved the required accuracy.
 After the training and the validation of the ML model accuracy, the ML Entity may need to be evaluated to confirm its performance in its intended network and service management use case.

 For the MnS consumer (e.g., operator) to validate the ML Entity's performance, it may be necessary to apply the decisions of the ML Entity in a sandbox environment.
 The sandbox environment may be the twin of the relevant parts of the network and its environment.
 The ML Entity decision may include recommendations or proposals for changes to the network.
-The network and its management system needs to have the capabilities and provide the services needed to enable the consumer to request inference action impact evaluation of the ML Entity and receive feedback on the evaluation of a specific part of ML Entity or the application or management function that contains an ML Entity.
+The network and its management system need to have the capabilities and provide the services needed to enable the consumer to request inference action impact evaluation of the ML Entity and receive feedback on the evaluation of a specific part of ML Entity or the application or management function that contains an ML Entity.
 An NDT in the ZSM framework may provide sandbox or emulations service.
 As such, the ML inference emulator use case may use the ZSM sandbox configuration service (ETSI GS ZSM 012 clause 4.2.3.2), with possible extension / modifications, to achieve the required emulation.
 Description of possible extension or modifications would be part of future specifications.

 5.6.2 Use case details